jmisabella/z-rooms-android/PRIVACY.md

-Your existing privacy policy for **Z Rooms** is well-crafted and already covers the essential aspects required for both iOS and Android apps, especially given that the app operates entirely offline, does not collect personal information, and has identical functionality across platforms.
-Since the app’s features, data handling, and licensing (Apache 2.0) remain the same, the privacy policy is largely reusable for the Android version without significant changes.
-However, to ensure full compliance with Google Play’s policies and to address platform-specific nuances, there are a few minor adjustments and considerations to make.
-Below, I’ll outline what (if anything) needs to be changed and provide a revised version of the privacy policy tailored for Android compatibility.

-### Key Considerations for Android
-1. **Google Play Data Safety Section**: Google Play requires you to complete a **Data Safety form** in the Play Console, which aligns with your privacy policy.
-Since Z Rooms doesn’t collect, process, or share personal data, your policy’s emphasis on “no personal information collected” is perfect, but you’ll need to confirm this in the form.
-Ensure the policy explicitly addresses Android-specific features like background audio playback permissions.
-2. **Permissions Disclosure**: Android apps often require explicit permission disclosures (e.g., for background audio).
-Your policy already mentions Background Mode for audio playback, which is sufficient, but we can clarify it to cover Android’s permission model (e.g., foreground service or media playback permissions in Kotlin).
-3. **Licensing Mention**: The Apache 2.0 license applies to the app’s code, not user data, so it doesn’t need to be mentioned in the privacy policy unless you’re distributing open-source components that require attribution.
-If you’re using third-party libraries in Kotlin (e.g., for audio playback), check if they require specific disclosures.
-4. **Google Play Families Policy**: Since you’ve selected “all age groups” for Z Rooms, Google may scrutinize the app for child-directed content.
-Your policy already states you don’t collect data from minors, which is compliant, but we can reinforce this for clarity.
-5. **Platform Neutrality**: The policy references iOS-specific terms like “mobile application (Z Rooms).”
-For Android, ensure the language is platform-agnostic to avoid confusion.
-6. **Contact Information and Accessibility**: The policy’s contact details (email and data subject access request link) are sufficient, but ensure the privacy policy URL is publicly accessible (e.g., hosted on a website or Bandcamp page) as Google requires this.

-### Recommended Changes
-Here’s a breakdown of minor tweaks to make the policy fully Android-compatible:
-- **Update Platform References**: Replace or broaden iOS-specific references to include Android explicitly (e.g., “mobile application (Z Rooms) on iOS and Android”).
-- **Clarify Background Audio Permissions**: Add a sentence to explicitly address Android’s permission model for background audio playback to align with Google Play’s transparency requirements.
-- **Reinforce No Data Collection**: Emphasize that no permissions requiring user data (e.g., location, storage, or network) are used, which aligns with your Kotlin app’s offline nature.
-- **Date Update**: Update the “Last updated” date to reflect the Android release (e.g., today’s date, September 23, 2025).
-- **Optional Licensing Note**: If your app uses third-party Kotlin libraries under Apache 2.0, consider a brief mention of open-source licenses in a separate section (not mandatory for privacy but good practice for transparency).

-### Revised Privacy Policy
-Below is the updated privacy policy with minimal changes to ensure compatibility with Google Play while maintaining alignment with your iOS version.
-I’ve kept the structure intact, made the language platform-agnostic, and added Android-specific clarifications.
-Changes are highlighted in **bold** for clarity.

----

 # Privacy Notice

-**Last updated: September 23, 2025**
+**Last updated: December 13, 2025**

 This Privacy Notice for Jeffrey Isabella ("we," "us," or "our") describes how and why we might access, collect, store, use, and/or share ("process") your personal information when you use our services ("Services"), including when you:

-- Download and use our mobile application (Z Rooms) **on iOS or Android**, an ambient audio and white noise app that allows users to select from various "rooms" with distinct color palettes and ambient audio tracks, featuring subtle animations, a duration timer (up to 8 hours), and optional alarms, or any other application of ours that links to this Privacy Notice.
-Z Rooms is designed to provide ambient audio and visual experiences to promote relaxation and sleep, and it does not collect, process, or store any health-related data or personal information from users.
+- Download and use our mobile application (Z Rooms) on Android, an ambient audio, white noise, and guided meditation app that allows users to select from various "rooms" with distinct color palettes and ambient audio tracks, 35 preset guided meditations, custom meditation creation tools, featuring subtle animations, a duration timer (up to 8 hours), and optional alarms, or any other application of ours that links to this Privacy Notice.
+Z Rooms is designed to provide ambient audio, visual experiences, and guided meditation content to promote relaxation and sleep, and it does not collect, process, or store any health-related data or personal information from users.
+The app includes guided meditation features with preset meditations and the ability to create custom meditations.
+All custom meditations are stored locally on your device only and are never transmitted, collected, or processed by us.
+Meditation content does not contain medical advice or treatment information.
 - Engage with us in other related ways, including any sales, marketing, or events

 **Questions or concerns?** Reading this Privacy Notice will help you understand your privacy rights and choices.
 We are responsible for making decisions about how your personal information is processed.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at jeff.isabella@gmail.com.